Effective Date: August 1, 2014

 - Follow the terms of the Notice that is currently in effect.

-For Payment: We may use and disclose medical information about you so that the treatment and services we provided to you may be billed to and payment may be collected from you, an insurance company or a third party.
+We may use and disclose medical information about you so that the treatment and services we provided to you, or that was provided to you by another facility, provider, or physician, may be billed to and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give your health plan information about your treatment so they can pay us or reimburse you.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Health Care Operations: We may use and disclose medical information about you to improve our services or support our business activities.
 For example, we may use medical information to review our treatment and services, to evaluate the performance of our staff in caring for you or we or our designee may send you a patient satisfaction survey.
 We may also disclose information to doctors, nurses, technicians, health care students, and other personnel for review and learning purposes.